 Hi, my name is Tony Roper.
 I’ve been taking photographs of aircraft from about the age of 13 when I was introduced to the world of Aviation by my Stepdad.
-This interest led me into Air Traffic Control, in which I’ve been part of for nearly 27 years, starting as an ATC Assistant in the RAF.
+This interest led me into Air Traffic Control, in which I’ve been part of for 29 years, starting as an ATC Assistant in the RAF.
 Serving in the RAF gave me plenty of opportunities to develop my aviation photography, with access to areas out of bounds to most.
 I left the RAF in 1998, becoming a Civillian ATC Assistant before progressing on to be a Controller.